-Now more Haitians are moving through the Colombian town of Necocli, where migrants catch boat rides to the Panama border to begin the perilous trek through the jungle of the Darien Gap.
+Since then more Haitians have been moving through the Colombian town of Necocli, where migrants catch boat rides to the Panama border to begin the perilous trek through the jungle of the Darien Gap.
 In July, the town hosted more than 10,000 migrants, nearly all Haitian.

 Migrants waiting there stay in hotels or locals’ homes, where they rent rooms for $6 to $10 a night.
 Large groups sleep under tarps on the beach.

-Panama’s Security Minister Juan Pino said Monday that last week his country was still receiving 2,500 to 3,000 migrants — mostly Haitians — arriving through the Darien Gap.
+Panama’s Security Minister Juan Pino said Monday that his country was receiving 2,500 to 3,000 migrants daily — mostly Haitians.

-From there, many have made their way to Mexico, where some apply for asylum in the southern city of Tapachula and live in encampments.
+From Panama, the migrants usually make their way through Central America aboard a series of buses, offloading to cross Nicaragua stealthily because it does not allow their transit before they reach Guatemala's border with Mexico, where some apply for asylum in the Mexican city of Tapachula and live in encampments.

 Unlike Central Americans, Haitians have generally not been deported from Mexico.
 So far this year, 19,000 have requested asylum in Mexico, a figure second only to Hondurans.
 In the previous two years, only about 6,000 Haitians had applied each year.

-But most in the past have decided to push on to the United States, though now some are weighing the risks.
+But most in the past have decided to push on to the United States.
+Now some are weighing the risks.

 The Biden administration plans to ramp up this week to seven flights a day in what may be the swiftest, large-scale American efforts to remove migrants or refugees in decades.